YaN9-Y/D4/README.md

 python scripts/flist.py --path path_to_SOTS_indoor_clean_path --output ./datasets/sots_test_clean_indoor.flist
 ```

+Please notice that the ground truth images of SOTS-indoor have additional white border, you can crop it first.

 ### 2.Training
 For training, we used [ITS](https://sites.google.com/view/reside-dehaze-datasets/reside-standard) dataset, you can follow the operations above to generate the training file lists.